mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 ## Confirming the issue

 To be sure that nothing else in my app was triggering this behavior, I [created a minimal project](https://github.com/mtlynch/stripe-snooping-example) to reproduce the issue.
-It's a barebones Vue app with only the `@stripe/stripe-js` npm package installed.
+It's a barebones Vue app with only the [`@stripe/stripe-js` npm package](https://www.npmjs.com/package/@stripe/stripe-js) installed.

-My experiments confirmed that including the following line in any Vue component causes the Stripe library to load and initiate user tracking:
+My experiments confirmed that the following line causes the Stripe library to load and initiate user tracking:

 ```javascript
 import { loadStripe } from '@stripe/stripe-js';
 ```

 Note that my app never even *calls* the `loadStripe` function.
-In reality, Stripe.js begins tracking user behavior as soon as the client app imports the library.
-For a single-page app, this occurs as soon as the end-user loads any page of the website.
+Stripe.js begins tracking user behavior as soon as the client app imports the library.
+For a single-page app, this occurs the moment the end-user loads any page of the website.

 {{< notice type="info">}}
 **Note**: `loadStripe` is a misleading name because Stripe loads before the client application ever calls that function.
-A more appropriate name would be `ensureStripeIsLoaded` because the function's real job is to gate any calls to the the Stripe library until it finishes loading.
+A more appropriate name would be `ensureStripeIsLoaded` because the function's real job is to queue any of the app's API calls until the Stripe library has finished loading.
 {{</ notice >}}

 ## Reporting this to Stripe

 I [reported this issue to Stripe support](email-to-stripe-support.txt) to see whether it was intended behavior and how to prevent it.

-Stripe responded promptly to tell me that it was by design and that I should, in fact, welcome this behavior:
+Stripe responded promptly to tell me that user tracking was by design, and I should, in fact, welcome this functionality:

 >Hi Michael,
 >